GalSim-developers/GalSim/README.md

 * `MeasShape.py` can be used to carry out PSF correction using one of four methods, given FITS images of the galaxy and PSF.

+* `des.py` creates an image based on DES PSF estimates using DES catalogs as input.
+It is primarily designed to demonstrate the usage of the des module, and is accompanies by a config file, `des.yaml` that does the same thing.

 Tagged versions